imnotnet/njRAT-All-Versions/README.md

 connects to: pastebin(.)com/raw/jPBSDMAg
 info: adds connection to stub and victim connects to it.
 status: inactive
+cleaned status: not cleaned

 version: NjRAT 0.12g
 connects to: pastebin(.)com/raw/TvVzx1WV
 info: adds connection to stub and victim connects to it.
 status: inactive
+cleaned status: not cleaned

 version: CobianRAT
 connects to: pastebin(.)com/raw/G22qkgYa
 info: adds connection to stub and victim connects to it.
 status: inactive
+cleaned status: not cleaned

 version: NjRAT Danger Edition
 connects to: hakim32.ddns(.)net
 info: adds secret connection to stub a day after last execution.
 status: inactive
+cleaned status: not cleaned

+version: NjRAT ACS Edition
+connects to: elektraal.duckdns.org
+info: pw.dll plugin drops backdoor to victim also.
+status: active
+cleaned status: replaced pw.dll plugin

+version: ZikuRAT VIP
+connects to: kasper76.ddns(.)net
+info: the stub also connects to the domain above.
+status: inactive
+cleaned status: not cleaned